Congratulations on becoming one of the newest members of the Shenandoah University community!

 The Office of Financial Aid can help families find the resources they need to make the cost of a private university education affordable.
 Costs are often met by combining the resources of parents and students as well as state, federal, and outside sources.

-After you receive and review your full financial aid package, sign and return a copy of the letter to the Office of Financial Aid by May 1.
-The earlier this document is submitted, the smoother the progress becomes.
+After you receive and review your full financial aid package, accept it in Hornet Hub online or sign and return a copy of the letter to the Office of Financial Aid by May 1.
+The earlier this is completed, the smoother the process becomes.
 For complete Shenandoah University financial aid information visit Financial Aid.

-If you haven’t already, please apply for financial aid with the Free Application For Federal Student Aid (FAFSA).
+If you haven’t already, please apply for financial aid by completing the Free Application For Federal Student Aid (FAFSA).
 Once you complete the FAFSA, the Office of Financial Aid will evaluate your financial aid eligibility and provide you with a full financial aid package listing the resources available.
-Visit Financial Aid for an detailing list of scholarships and grants.

 1460 University Drive